 .
 Limit dietary

-Increase your consumption of fish.Drink alcohol only in moderation (1-2 drinks per day).Maintain a healthy weight.Check blood pressure frequently
+Increase your consumption of fish.Drink alcohol only in moderation.
+This means 1-2 drinks per day.Maintain a healthy weight.Check your blood pressure frequently

 .
 Follow your doctor's recommendations for keeping it in a safe range.

 Take aspirin if your doctor says it is safe.Keep chronic medical conditions under control.
-This includes high cholesterol and diabetes.Talk to your doctor about the use of a statins.
-These types of drugs may help prevent certain kinds of strokes in some people.Seek medical care if you have symptoms of a stroke, even if symptoms stop.Stop the use of recreational drugs (eg, cocaine, heroin, amphetamines).
+This includes high cholesterol and diabetes.Talk to your doctor about the use of statins.
+These types of drugs may help prevent certain kinds of strokes in some people.Seek medical care if you have symptoms of a stroke, even if symptoms stop.If you use drugs, talk to your doctor about rehabilitation programs.